EmesaDEV/data-engineer-assignment/README.md

 - 💭 We don't have a concrete solution in mind.
   We are interested in your thinking process, and the way you design and build a solution.

+- 🤖 Feel free to use an AI coding assistant / LLM model, if that is your preferred workflow.
+We will still expect you to own the code, ie. be able to explain it in-depth, including why you (together with your coding assistant) decided to go for a certain solution, and what tradeoffs were made.